imouiche/TIJERE/README.md

 # Effective-Joint-Entity-and-Relation-Extractions-Model
 - TIJERE: Threat Intelligence Joint Entity and Relation Extractions
 - If you use this dataset, cite the preprint paper as: # Inoussa Mouiche, Sherif Saad.
 TIJERE: A Novel Threat Intelligence Joint Extraction Model based on Analyst Expert Knowledge.
-TechRxiv.
-March 25, 2025.
-DOI: 10.36227/techrxiv.174286575.55673704/v1
+Knowledge-Based Systems 2025 https://doi.org/10.1016/j.knosys.2025.114346
 - Split the dataset into train, test, and validation sets

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++